sirno/mensar/README.md

 # MENSAR

-Small tool that allows me to check today's menu in Polyterasse Mensa.
+Finally, the menu of Polyterasse Mensa right in your prompt.